 According to one leading food and beverage company, the performance review is, “the glue that holds an organization together across geographic, technical, and cultural boundaries.”
 Performance management is an integral component of a company’s organizational strategy.
 Without it, executives are unable to answer the ‘how’ before the ‘why’ when identifying their workforce needs.

 PerformYard clients are no exception to the shift from the traditional office environment.
 Our Customer Success Team has first-hand exposure to some of the challenges imposed on their HR Leaders as well as solutions our clients have adopted, using our software’s capabilities in order to mitigate these problems.
-Here are some of the biggest takeaways:
+Here are the top challenges and takeaways:

 Solution #1: Manage off-site productivity the same way you manage on-site productivity, by having clear goals and accountability,